guillermodangelo/routing_tutorial/README.md

 Thsi repo contains the code for a routing tutorial.
 We'll be starting with the setting up a local OSRM server using Docker.

+If you don't know what Docker is or how to install it, please refer to the [documentation](https://docs.docker.com/desktop).

 ## Setting up OSRM in Ubuntu using Docker